atom/atom-ui/README.md

 # :sparkles: Atom UI :sparkles:

 This is Atom's UI library.
-Originally forked from Bootstrap `3.3.6` then tweaked to Atom's needy needs.
+Originally forked from Bootstrap `3.3.6`, then merged with some core styles and now tweaked to Atom's needy needs.

 ## Components